 - near hot water heaters and furnaces

 - in basements, attics, and wherever things are stored in boxes or bags

 The best rat trap is the large, simple, cheap wooden "snap trap."
 They are sold in hardware stores.

 To use the trap:

-1. BAIT IT with pieces of apple, potato, raw bacon or with peanut butter spread on a cotton ball.
+- Bait it with pieces of apple, potato, raw bacon, cereal, or peanut butter spread on a cotton ball.
 Make sure the bait is attached to trap.

-2. ATTACH IT firmly to the ground or solid place to keep the rat from dragging the trap away.
+- Attach the trap firmly to the ground or to a solid wall to keep the rat from dragging the trap away.